Los Angeles Child and Spousal Support

 • Working with vocational evaluators and labor market researches to determine when, and how much, income should be imputed to an unemployed or under-employed spouse;

-• The appropriate treatment of equity compensation (options, RSUs, ISOs, etceteras) in determining income for support purposes; and
+• The appropriate treatment of equity compensation (options, RSUs, ISOs, etc. ra) in determining income for support purposes; and

 • Handling deviations from child support guidelines as a result of the payor being an exceptionally high earner.